 1929 - Rehabilitation of the Falls Park area began with the opening of the Furman University botanical garden and arboretum.

 1960 - Camperdown bridge was constructed.
-The four-lane bridge obstructed the view of the falls in Falls Park. (photo below: bridge visible in background of photo.
+The four-lane bridge obstructed the view of the falls in Falls Park. (photo below: bridge visible in the background of the photo.
 Greenville County Historical Society)

-1965 - Flooding of the Reedy River (photo below: Stone Avenue near black cemetary.
+1965 - Flooding of the Reedy River (photo below: Stone Avenue near black cemetery.
 Greenville County Historical Society)

 1967 - Carolina Foothills Garden Club obtained 26 acres, including 6 acres donated by Furman which is now Falls Park, along the Reedy River.